-Melissa Heller began her career with the City of Coral Springs as the Director of Finance in 2011 and was named Deputy City Manager in 2018.
-She oversees the City Clerk’s Office, Human Resources, Finance, Purchasing and Parks & Recreation.
-Prior to joining the city, Heller served 13 years with Broward County, eventually earning the position of Deputy Chief Financial Officer.
+Heller began her career with the City of Coral Springs as the Director of Finance in 2011 and was named Deputy City Manager in 2018.
+She oversees the City Clerk’s Office, the Office of Economic Development, Finance Department, Purchasing, Parks & Recreation and the Coral Springs Museum of Art.
+Prior to joining the city, Heller served 12 years with Broward County, eventually earning the position of Deputy Chief Financial Officer.

 A graduate of Cornell University, Heller planned on a career in public interest law, and was accepted to the prestigious Boston College Law School.
 However, after relocating from Binghamton, N.Y. to live with family in South Florida, Heller began a position as a Domestic Violence paralegal, assisting victims under the newly formed Violence Against Women Act.
 While deeply rewarding, that experience proved that public interest law was not the right career trajectory for her future.
 Excelling in mathematics, and very interested in public policy, Heller went on to earn a Master of Public Administration degree with a concentration in Government Financial Analysis and Management from Syracuse University – and started a career path in public service.

-Married for 18 years to Mike, a career law enforcement officer with the City of Fort Lauderdale, they are proud parents of a teenage daughter.
-The family considers their two dogs, Finnegan and Buford, to be primary members of the family too.
-Heller often travels throughout the State of Florida to attend her daughter’s volleyball tournaments.
+Married for 21 years to Mike, a retired career law enforcement officer with the City of Fort Lauderdale, they are proud parents of a teenage daughter and three dogs.
+Heller often visits local beaches as well as the Everglades Levee to enjoy the region's natural beauty.